 An Open Learning Faculty Member is available to assist students throughout the course.
-Primary communication is through Blackboard's "Mail" tool or by phone.
-Students will receive the necessary contact information when starting the course.
+Primary communication is through the Learning Environment's "Mail" tool or by phone.
+Students will receive the necessary contact information at the start of the course.

 |Assign 1: The Role of Industry Associations||15%|